 Uttam Manna, Indian Institute of Technology-Guwahati, India

-Seth Marder, Georgia Institute of Technology, USA
+Seth Marder, University of Colorado Boulder, USA

 Richard Martel, University of Montreal, Canada